 Exemptions don’t apply to manual workers or laborers, it also doesn’t apply to employees that perform a repetitive task using their hands, either using physical skill or energy.
 Examples of employees that shouldn’t be considered as exempt include; carpenters, mechanics, ironworkers, plumbers, electricians, longshoremen, operating engineers, craftsmen, laborers, and construction workers.

-- Classifying Employees As Exempt Automatically Because They Have College Degree
+- Classifying Employees As Exempt Automatically Because They Have a College Degree

 Just because you have a degree doesn’t automatically qualify you as exempt, it’s not an indication that you qualify for duty test of professional exemptions.
 Before an employee is considered as exempt his primary duty has to involve advanced knowledge in any science field where there is specialized academic training that is needed before acquiring such skill.